 Blog-Reference and Blog-Reference

 Lars Syll provides a mixture of political and economic arguments in favor of deficit spending.
 These arguments are based on his perception of how the monetary system works.
-Unfortunately, Lars Syll knows only one thing for sure, i.e. that Orthodoxy is false, but has not yet arrived at a valid heterodox economics.
+Unfortunately, Lars Syll knows only one thing for sure, i.e. that Orthodoxy is false, but has not yet arrived at valid heterodox economics.
 Because of this, all his policy proposals lack sound scientific foundations.

 With regard to employment policy, he wholeheartedly propagates Keynesian deficit spending without realizing that Keynesianism is theoretically defective and deficit spending has some distributional secondary effects that are not compatible with his own normative ideas of the Good Society.

 As with Don Quixote, good intentions paired with incompetence produce tragic results.

 For details see:

 ― Unemployment is high because economics is false

 ― Rethinking deficit spending.

 Related 'How a Swedish professor cares about the Oligarchy’s financial well-being'.

 You say: “Egmont Kakarot-Handtke central point seems to be that Keynes did not understand profit.
 Given that every convenience store owner understands what profit is, it is totally absurd to claim Keynes didn’t understand it.”